-To that end, Nuitka works with a special node that raises an exception and has so called "side_effects" children, yet can be used in generated code as an expression.
+To that end, Nuitka works with a special node that raises an exception and is wrapped with a so-called "side_effects" expression, but yet can be used in the code as an expression having a value.

 Consider the following code:

 ValueError to be raised.
-As such it can be moved to outside the try without any risk.
+As such it can be moved to outside the try

-With the exception propagation it is then possible to transform this code:
+With the exception propagation, it then becomes possible to transform this code:

-Which then can be reduced by avoiding the raise and catch of the exception, making it:
+Which then can be lowered in complexity by avoiding the raise and catch of the exception, making it: